Spiritdude/RepRapCloud/README.md

 <b>Version: 0.016 (ALPHA)</b>

-<b>RepRapCloud</b> (<tt>rrcloud</tt>) is a small but powerful perl-script which provides an easy framework to relay computational work remote among many servers and retrieve the results locally; both synchronous (returns when done) and asynchronous (returns immediately telling you the state of task 'busy', 'complete' or 'failed').
+<b>RepRapCloud</b> (<tt>rrcloud</tt>) is a small but powerful perl-script which provides an easy <b>backend framework</b> to relay computational work remote among many servers and retrieve the results locally; both synchronous (returns when done) and asynchronous (returns immediately telling you the state of task 'busy', 'complete' or 'failed').

 <img src="doc/workflow.png">